gorbatenkomv/Portfolio/tariffs/README.md

-<p> Predict model of customer behavior.
-The model classifies the user and offer users a new tariff for mobile operator. </p>
+<p> Predictive model of customer behavior.
+The model classifies the customer and offer an option of a new tariff for mobile operator. </p>